ahbnr/SessionTypeABS/evaluation/README.md

 gen/erl/run
 ```

-If you want to test out, how often the invocation order of methods is violated,
+If you want to test out, how often the invocation order of methods is violated
 if dynamic enforcement is not applied, please see the subsection
 `Grading System` in the `Complex Experiments` section of this file.